 We have been leading a coalition of organisations to advise the UK government, prepare for an equine disease outbreak, and provide equine facilities with the guidance they need to help ensure disease-free premises.
 We are also pressing for greater traceability of horses in the UK to help manage an outbreak should it occur.

 As demonstrated by the recent outbreaks of Equine Infectious Anaemia, one of the main routes of infectious disease into the UK is through the free movement of lower value horses and ponies into and out of Britain from the continent.
-We are therefore pressing governments to restrict the Tripartite Agreement, which allows this movement between Ireland, Britain and France, so that only Registered horses (for competition) and Thoroughbreds (for racing) are allowed such movement.
+We were therefore pleased that we successfully helped to persuade governments to restrict the Tripartite Agreement, which allowed movement without health certification between Ireland, Britain and France, so that from 2014 only Registered horses (for competition) and Thoroughbreds (for racing) are allowed such movement to and from France.

 We also advise sport regulators on their disease control protocols.